 Remember Why the Boundaries Exist in the First Place

 I say it often because it's the truth—boundaries are limits and yes, limits oftentimes have to be applied to family members, just like anyone else; shoot, sometimes even more.
-When you factor in articles I've written for the site like "What If It's Your Parents Who Happen To Be The Narcissists?" and "How To Recover If You Had To 'Raise Your Parents' As A Child", and you also take into account how a lot of you respond to them, it's clear that many of us either weren't taught what boundaries are as well as we should've been or we had people in our lives who constantly violated our boundaries, whether that's physically, emotionally, mentally or even spiritually (you know, people who use religious to justify all of their foolish, destructive and erratic behavior).
-And so, sometimes, a season of estrangement is so we can get away from the people who clearly have a lot to learn in the area of boundaries, so that we can establish the ones that are best for us and the kind of life that we choose to live.
+It's clear that many of us either weren't taught what boundaries are as well as we should've been or we had people in our lives who constantly violated our boundaries, whether that's physically, emotionally, mentally or even spiritually (you know, people who use religion to justify all of their foolish, destructive and erratic behavior).
+And so, sometimes, a season of estrangement is so we can get away from the people who clearly have a lot to learn in the area of boundaries so that we can establish the ones that are best for us and the kind of life that we choose to live.

 Be Honest with Yourself About What You’re Currently Feeling